metoppv/improver/doc/source/metadata/Probabilities.rst

 This is probably the second most strightforward form, as again it still represents actual sets of values of the diagnostic.
-Instead of a set of realizations (consistent over time), the set of percentile values represent the values of a set of thresholds below which the value of the diagnostic will occur with fixed relative frequency.
+Instead of realizations
+(separate scenarios, each self-consistent over time), the set of percentiles represent the values of a set of thresholds below which the value of the diagnostic will occur with fixed relative frequency.
 This can again be incorporated by adding a coordinate variable.